bfjnaude/cv/index.md

 ##### May 2021 - Present

-Senior Backend Developer at Zulzi On Demand working on backend services for e-commerce delivery platform.
+Senior Backend Developer at Zulzi On Demand working on backend services for an e-commerce delivery platform.

 **Responsibilities**
 -   Maintaining existing Rust codebase
 -   Adding new features and APIs to existing service based platform

 ##### November 2019 - April 2021